 The main purpose of the portal is to improve the offering to LGPS members.
 The use of a portal also offers benefits to the administration team because self-service reduces the number of basic administrative tasks the team must perform.
 We asked administering authorities what features were most popular with members and the administration team.

-Responses to the survey consistently showed that the features that were most commonly used by members were also those that reduced the administrative burden on the pensions team.
+Responses to the survey consistently showed that the features which were most commonly used by members were also those that reduced the administrative burden on the pensions team.
 These were:

 calculating retirement estimates